Atharv-Girish-Chaudhary/Atharv-Girish-Chaudhary/README.md

-# Hi there, I'm Atharv Girish Chaudhary 👋
+# Hi, I'm Atharv Girish Chaudhary 👋

 ---

-### 👨‍💻 About Me

 I am a Computer Science graduate from SIES Graduate School of Technology, Mumbai, with a specialization in Artificial Intelligence and Machine Learning.
 I am now pursuing my Master's in Computer Science at Northeastern University in Silicon Valley.

 I am passionate about developing innovative software solutions by integrating cutting-edge deep learning models, NLP techniques, and creative AI.
 During my internship as a **Database Administrator at Protect AI**, I managed database records and assisted in data organization.

-📫 You can reach me at: **chaudharyatharvgirish@gmail.com**
+📫 You can reach me at: **chaudharyatharvgirish@gmail.com** [LinkedIn](/https://www.linkedin.com/in/atharv-girish-chaudhary-529848378/)

 ---